-- with the Talson SRX PID loop properly tuned, that range of ratios easily turns the those wheels on carpet and does so very quickly.
-The tuning is hot enough that the azimuth control loop is marginally stable with the wheels in the air, but good on carpet. - O This year, we used a Vex 775Pro drive motor with a Cimile and Cimcoder.
-The drive pulley ratio is adjusted to balance acceleration and top speed based on wheel size, the game and driver preference.
-This year the drive pulley ratio was approximately 2.4:1.
-Since the Cimile has a ratio of 29:12 (~2.42:1) and the AndyMark bevel gear set is 2:1, the total ratio used was ~11.6:1 (2.42x2.4x2).
+This year the drive pulley ratio was approximately 2.29:1.
+The custom gearbox had a ratio of 40:12 (~3.33:1) and the AndyMark bevel gear set is 2:1, so the total ratio used was ~15.3:1 (2.29x3.33x2).
 Larger wheels would need more gear ratio for similar performance.
 Note that if you use 775Pros, the motors need to be current limited or you will burn them up.
 The current limit necessary for robustness will depend on how you gear and drive your robot.
-We use several driver techniques to help manage the issue.
-We are under closed loop velocity control during Auton and open loop voltage control during Teleop. - Although our prototype robots and competition robots are nominally very similar, their PID control loops are individually tuned and we will often re-tune them again after a drive train is broken in. - We have helped other teams successfully get started with Swerve Drives based on our Third Coast design.
-One of the stumbling blocks is availability of 3D printing.
-Team 2054, "Tech Vikes" has done a conversion to (modified?) off the shelf pulleys and that may be worth exploring if robust printing isn't available to you. - We use the NavX gyro/accellerometer board to provide field orientation signal. - We use USB connected flight controllers for the driver.
+We use 40A.
+We also use several driver techniques to help manage the issue.
+We are under closed loop velocity control during Auton and open loop voltage control during Teleop.

+- We have helped several teams successfully get started with swerve drives based on the Third Coast design.
+One of the stumbling blocks is availability of 3D printing for the azimuth pulley.
+Several teams have done a conversion to (modified?) off the shelf pulleys and that may be worth exploring if robust printing isn't available to you. - We use the NavX gyro/accellerometer board to provide the field orientation signal. - We use USB connected flight controllers for the driver.
 The sticks then function similarly to flying a drone, but without the need to keep track of which way the drone is pointed: The left stick is pushed forward to go down the field, left/right to move cross-wise, and pulled back to come back.
 The right stick spins the robot clockwise or counter clockwise.
 This scheme allows drivers to easily drive in a straight line and spin while doing so if they desire.
 Without field orientation controls, this can be done, but requires difficult mental gymnastics by the driver.
-Even with this aid, there is no substitute for lots of driving practice. - Chief Delphi has a wealth of information archived on its site.
+Even with this aid, there is no substitute for lots of driving practice on a playing field. - Chief Delphi has a wealth of information archived on its site.
 We'd like to thank its site manager and contributors, in particular "Ether" for publicly sharing and clearly communicating the critical analysis and algorythms necessary for Swerve and Field Orientated Controls implementation.
-An excellent place to start is http://www.chiefdelphi.com/media/papers/download/3028 Our swerve code is very accuractly described by this document and we would recommend it as a starting point independent of what coding language you are using.
-We write our code fresh from the CD sources every year-and learn a lot every time. - Thank you to everyone who has helped us get where we are.
+An excellent place to start is his paper available on Chief Delphi.
+Our swerve code is very accuractly described by this document and we would recommend it as a starting point independent of what coding language you are using.
+We write our code fresh from the CD sources every year-and learn a lot every time.
+We've now done it sucessfully in Labview, C++ and Java (current).
+Our current Java implementation can be found at: https://github.com/strykeforce/thirdcoast - Thank you to everyone who has helped us get where we are.
 In particular, this swerve drive journey started with inspiration from Wobots which led us to 221's Revolution Swerve Drive.
 We're grateful that they were there for us.